A Man, A Plan, A Canal — Trust

 So here I am, alone in a Miami hotel room, cursing the universe for this test of trust but also… weirdly excited to see just how much I can trust her.

-And in this quiet surrender, she reveals that the only flight that gets me there before the vows reroutes me to Panama.
+And in this quiet surrender, she reveals that the only flight that gets me from Miami to RIO before the vows will reroute me to Panama.

 Look how iconic this is:

-How did I get to Panama?
+How will I get to Panama?
 Oh, just:

 A man, a plan, a canal — Panama.

-Maybe that’s the point of all of this.
+Maybe that’s the point of all of this madness.

 Trust isn’t earned in hindsight; it’s practiced in real time.

-You live the process, you don’t only make peace with it once you can read it all backwards.
+You live the process, you don’t only make peace with it once you can read it all backwards; even when it’s a long windy road there.